 Luckily, I experienced mild acne which was treated after using anti-acne creams.
 But, one of my cousins tried almost all the available creams with no positive results.
 Then, he used natural home remedies over acne and it worked.

 So the remedy worked for me may not work for you.
 You’re advised to try natural home remedies initially, because even if they fail to treat acne it will not have any serious side-effects.

 However, these home remedies lack strong scientific evidence to back them.
-Clove oil for acne is one of the inexpensive remedy available at home.
 Interestingly, researchers from University of Buenos Aires conclude that clove oil is effective over E.coli bacteria.

 - The Journal of Immunotoxicology, conclude that clove oil exhibits anti-inflammatory activity.
 Anti-inflammatory properties reduce acne inflammation and redness of pimples.

 - Clove is packed with eugenol that exhibits antibacterial abilities, which can effectively treat acne lesions.